sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 2. Provide a unified way for event detectors to report the events.
 3. Enforce a structured format for event data with pre-defined schema.
 4. Have the ability to stream at the max of 10K events per second to external clients.
-5. Ensure events are unmutable across SONiC releases, but can be deprecated.
+5. Ensure events are immutable across SONiC releases, but can be deprecated.
-6. Meet the reliability of 99.5% - From event generated to end client.
+6. Meet the reliability goal of 99.5% - From event generated to end client.
 7. Rate of event reporting can be in par with rate of syslog reporting.